defold/extension-ironsource/README.md

 6. The SDK has just one universal callback for everything.
 Please check [callback.lua](https://github.com/defold/extension-ironsource/blob/main/example/callback.lua) for better understanding.

+## Troubleshooting

+### "Error 508: Interstitial - Server response contains no interstitial data"

+If you get such an error, make sure that you initialize ADS right and use test placements.
+If it still doesn't work ask IronSource support.

 ---

 If you have any issues, questions or suggestions please [create an issue](https://github.com/defold/extension-ironsource/issues).